Prince Edmond III of San Luigi

 He is 114th in Apostolic Succession from the Apostle St Thomas through the Chaldean Catholic (Uniate) succession and 137th in Apostolic Succession from the Apostle St Peter through the Syrian-Orthodox Antiochian succession (263rd through the Petrine succession via the Roman Catholic Church).
 He is also in succession from the Apostles St James the Less, St Mark the Evangelist and St Andrew.

-As an educationalist, he is Chancellor of the Western Orthodox University (Commonwealth of Dominica), Principal of the Western Orthodox Academy (UK), and is also a Full Professor in the International Program of the Universidad Empresarial de Costa Rica, having wide previous experience in teaching and educational consultancy.
+As an educationalist, he is Chancellor of the Western Orthodox University (Commonwealth of Dominica), Master of the Western Orthodox Academy (UK), and is also a Full Professor in the International Program of the Universidad Empresarial de Costa Rica, having wide previous experience in teaching and educational consultancy.
+From 2017 onwards he has been Rettore Apostolico of the Università Anglo Cattolica San Paolo Apostolica (UniSanPaolo), which is under direction of the Apostolic Episcopal Church in Italy.
 His recent books, all of which are published by European-American University Press, include The Radical Traditionalist Today (2015), Joseph-René Vilatte (1854-1929): Some Aspects of his Life, Work and Succession (2011), Arnold Harris Mathew and the Old Catholic Movement in England 1908-52 (2010), and The University Outside State Control (2009), the first to address its controversial topic in depth.
 He is also an award-winning concert pianist, having recorded over one hundred CDs for his own record label Romantic Discoveries Recordings, including first recordings of works by Beethoven, Alkan, Mendelssohn and many others.

 He is a Privy Counsellor, Honorary Family Member, Noble and Peer of the Imperial Byzantine Amorian Dynasty, which dynasty was fully recognized by judgements of the Italian courts (under King Victor Emmanuel III) in 1945.
 As such, by right of family membership and the family laws of 1522, he is a Knight Grand Cross of Honour (thereby of Justice) in the Sacro Imperiale Ordine Costantiniano Nemagnico di Santo Stefano of the Imperial e Real Casa Capone Nemagna Paleologo, and Count Palatine (cf. judgement of 18 July 1945 (Luogotenenza del Regno), Tribunale Civile di Napoli, Quarta Sezione, filed on July 28, 1945 and registered in Naples, Office of Judicial Acts, on July 30, 1945: section 4).